codingwithsach/face_recognition/Documentation/Image Grayscale.md

     print("Error: Unable to load one or more images.")
 ```

-In this version, a new function `slideshow_compare` is added to display the original and grayscale images side by side in a sequential manner.
+a new function `slideshow_compare` is added to display the original and grayscale images side by side in a sequential manner.
 The user can toggle between the original and grayscale views during the slideshow.
 The example usage is updated to include starting the slideshow with image comparison at the end of the interaction.
 Adjust the `image_paths`, `csv_file`, and `summary_file` variables as needed.

-Certainly!
 Let's add a few more features to enhance the functionality of the program.
 Specifically, we'll add the ability to export the comments to a CSV file, and we'll include a function to search for comments based on keywords.
 We'll create functions called `export_comments_to_csv` and `search_comments` for these purposes.

 ```python
 import cv2